Titles and Roles

 - Cancer Prevention and Control

-Onkar V. Khullar, MD, MSc, is an Associate Professor of Surgery in the Division of Cardiothoracic Surgery of the Department of Surgery at Emory University School of Medicine.
+Onkar V. Khullar, MD, MSc, is associate professor of Surgery in the Division of Cardiothoracic Surgery of the Department of Surgery at Emory University School of Medicine.
 A board certified thoracic surgeon, Dr. Khullar specializes in thoracic oncology and minimally invasive thoracic surgery.
 He joined the Emory faculty in 2016.

 Dr. Khullar is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute.
 He holds professional memberships with Thoracic Surgery Residents Association, American College of Surgeons, Society of Thoracic Surgeons and Southern Thoracic Surgical Association.
 He plays an active role in the Eastern Cooperative Oncology Group as the co-chair of the Thoracic Surgery Subcommittee and as surgical chair for several national clinical trials.